XanderRutledge/keepr/Readme.md

 - Users can:

-- Register, login and be automatically logged on page refresh
-- Create and Delete Keeps
-- Keeps can be public or private
-- Create and Delete Vaults
+x Register, login and be automatically logged on page refresh x Create and Delete Keeps x Keeps can be public or private x Create and Delete Vaults
 - Only Delete **things they created**
 - Add Keeps to Vaults
 - Remove Keeps from Vaults